 Allow the applesauce to cool completely.
 Store it in airtight containers or glass jars in the refrigerator.
 I love using these!
 It stays fresh and tasty for up to one week.
 For longer storage, you can freeze the applesauce in freezer-safe containers for up to three months.
 Simply thaw overnight in the fridge when ready to enjoy.

-Enjoy this warm, fragrant applesauce as a healthy snack or a delightful accompaniment to meals.
+Enjoy your homemade applesauce warm or cold, as a healthy snack or a delightful accompaniment to meals.
 Happy cooking!